kshimauchi/CS4220/README.md

 **Course Description:** <br/>
 This course will cover Node.js for the server-side and Vue.js for the frontend user interface.
 It will begin with a discussion on the fundamentals, including syntax, scope, the eventloop, callbacks and more.
-Then the class will jump right into teaching the Node.js platform through handling HTTP methods GET, POST, PUT and DELETE to execute operations, utilizing open-source modules and covering the Angular MVVM framework.
+Then the class will jump right into teaching the Node.js platform through handling HTTP methods GET, POST, PUT and DELETE to execute operations, utilizing open-source modules and covering the Vue.js framework.
 The course will have several homework assignments and a project where students will build a RESTful web service application using Node.js and Vue.js.

 **Recommended Prerequisites:** <br/>
 CS1220, CS2011, CS3220 <br/>